Walton EMC has done the homework to find local solutions that avoid the trash heap, put money in your pocket and benefit local charities

 Most of us know that old TVs or computers shouldn’t be tossed into the trash along with paper and ribbons.
 Electronic waste contains toxins that can be harmful to the environment and humans.
 So, instead, we shove them into the basement or attic, which is already full of old appliances and electric devices we never plan to use again.

 There are smarter tactics for getting rid of unwanted electronics.
-Walton EMC has compiled a comprehensive list of resources located throughout our service area to help you make a plan to recycle, donate or sell personal electronics, batteries and appliances.
+Walton EMC has compiled a list of resources to help you make a plan to recycle, donate or sell personal electronics, batteries and appliances.

 - Walton County Recycling Centers accept most small household appliances, cell phones and all computer parts.
 Large metal appliances are also accepted at the main recycling center on Leroy Anderson Road in Monroe.
 Recycling is free for all Walton County residents.
 Electronics requiring disposal, primarily televisions, are charged $45 per ton, or about $2.25 for 100 pounds.
 Recycling locations and information